 All in all, the Uzbekistan visa on arrival for Indian citizens is an option, but the real question is: Why you would choose it when you have a much better choice?
 Getting an Uzbekistan electronic visa takes less of your time, implies less effort, and the document arrives via email in as little as 3 Business Days, depending on what processing time you choose.

 What are the processing times and fees for this e-Visa?

 The cost of your Uzbekistan e-Visa on arrival depends on how fast you want to receive your application. iVisa provides three options that you can choose:

-- Standard Processing: Most commonly used and the less expensive.
-You get your eVisa in 7 days for a price of USD 46.50.
+Standard Processing: Most commonly used and the less expensive.
+You get your eVisa in 7 Business Days for a price of USD 46.50.

-- Rush Processing: If you need your e-Visa in at least 5 days, then this is your option.
+Rush Processing: If you need your e-Visa in at least 5 Business Days, then this is your option.
 You have to pay USD 71.50.

-- Super Rush Processing: For this e-Visa, you have to pay more than the other options, USD 96.50 if we are precise, but that's because you can get your visa in only 72 hours.
+Super Rush Processing: For this e-Visa, you have to pay more than the other options, USD 96.50 if we are precise, but that's because you can get your visa in only 3 Business Days.